pi-base/data/properties/regular.md

 uid: P000011
 slug: regular
 name: Regular
+refs:
+  - mr: MR2048350
+    name: General Topology (Willard)
 ---
 A regular space is one in which a closed set and a point not contained in it can be separated by open neighborhoods.

-(In other words, a space is regular if, given a closed set $A$ and a point $b \notin A$, there are disjoint open sets $O_A$ and $O_b$ containing $A$ and $b$, respectively.)
+In other words, a space is regular if, given a closed set $A$ and a point
+$b \notin A$, there are disjoint open sets $O_A$ and $O_b$ containing $A$ and
+$b$, respectively.

+Defined in 14.1 of {{mr:MR2048350}}.